 But if the PED’s are supposed to be so dangerous, what does Manny need to be punished for?
 Why aren’t the supposedly harmful effects of the drugs punishment enough?
 If they’re not, why ban the substances in the first place?

 It’s understood that there’s a ‘race-to-the-bottom’ element to the discussion; the argument being that by giving Manny and the rest the right to experiment with these medicines, it encourages others to do the same to keep up.
 But eventually everyone learns from those who pushed the envelope the furthest (again, as folks have learned from Alzado’s example, and no doubt continue to learn).
-Under the existing rules, the experimentation happens anyway, but in an underground black market, making it almost impossible for society to take lessons from it.
-And to the extent that the race-to-the-bottom really is a concern even under prohibition, then the unsupported wishful thinking by Manoloff (and others) that “the vast majority have been clean” has to be plainly wrong.
+Under the existing rules, the experimentation happens anyway, but in an underground black market, making it almost impossible to take lessons from it.
+And to the extent that the race-to-the-bottom is a concern even under prohibition, then the unsupported wishful thinking by Manoloff (and others) that “the vast majority have been clean” has to be wrong.

 [Manny] never truly engaged fans, or reporters, who at the end of the day connect players to the public.
 When it comes to judging his legacy, and wondering whether Ramirez used steroids throughout his career — if he got busted during the days of tougher testing, it stands to reason that he used drugs when testing was a joke — why give him the benefit of the doubt?
 Manny clearly never had any love for those who paid his $20 million per-year salaries.
 There’s no reason to love Manny back.